ParadiseSS13/Paradise/docs/references/feedback_data.md

 ### Tally

-`tally` is used to track the number of occurances of multiple related values (e.g.: how many times each type of gun is fired).
+`tally` is used to track the number of occurrences of multiple related values (e.g.: how many times each type of gun is fired).
 Further calls to the same key will add or subtract from the saved value of the data key if it already exists, and append the key and it's value if it doesn't exist.